 Now realizing his lifelong dream, the BIS program gave Jerry Reid the chance to be the ultimate Wahoo at age 69.
-Outside of his students, he is a member of a fraternity, a debating society, and two flag football teams.
+Outside of his studies, he is a member of a fraternity, a debating society, and two flag football teams.

-Eric Wiegand enrolled in the Certificate in Certified Financial Planning, because it afforded him the flexibility he needed to balance work, home, and school.
+Eric Wiegand enrolled in the Certificate in Certified Financial Planning because it afforded him the flexibility he needed to balance work, home, and school.
 Thanks to the program, he passed the CFP exam on the first try.

 As a global event manager, Kelli Palmer sees knowledge as a way to merge her personal interests with her career.
 When her career demands a new skill set she seeks personal and professional development from SCPS.

 Justin Chik knew that UVa would offer the high-quality education he wanted to expand his skills in Cybersecurity Management.
 The instructors and expert guest speakers in the online program provided useful perspectives to the timely material.

 A class, along with encouragement and guidance from her instructor, gave Erin Crum the confidence to open her own business.

 Charlie Feigenoff decided that it was time to recommit to his French skills before they were lost forever.
 As a Community Scholar, Charlie got a chance to regain his French and learn new material.

 Tracie Craner had already gone through many phases of leadership training.
 She enrolled in the National Criminal Justice Command College to take her skills as a supervisor to a new level.